NguyenKDuy/BTL-LSI-Design/README.md

       In this part, I use 8'b00000000 to represent zero for handling opcodes.

+      Therefore, we will start with 8'b00000001 and end with 8'b01111111 in the case of positive numbers.
+For negative numbers, we use the same range but with the sign bit set to 1, resulting in values from 8'b10000001 to 8'b11111111.

 Exponent Gap Issue

 - If exponent difference > 4, smaller operand is shifted out completely